MLW Fusion: Commentators

 On November 18, 2020, new episodes of Fusion moved to Wednesday nights on fubo Sports Network and MLW's YouTube channel, with BeIN Sports now airing replays on Saturday nights.

 With the premiere of MLW Azteca on January 6, 2022, MLW programming moved to Thursdays nights on YouTube; Fusion would return on February 10 of that year.

 On November 10, 2022, MLW Fusion moved to Pro Wrestling TV, continuing to air on Thursday nights.

-Bein Sports would drop the series in the U.S after re-airing the February 2, 2023 episode.
+On May 25, 2023, Fusion returned to MLW's YouTube channel, and also began airing on FITE for FITE+ subscribers.